taylortempleton/VerificationPractice_SimpleCPU/README.md

 Below is my attempt a verifiying an extremely simple CPU.

-The goal of this project is to use an extremely simple CPU to understand how Systemverilog, UVM, SVA, functional coverage and other verification methodologies work in concert.
+My goal was to use an extremely simple CPU to understand how Systemverilog, UVM, SVA, functional coverage and other verification methodologies work in concert.

-I will next work on a more complex project.
+I will next work on a more complex project, likely parts of the Berkeley Out-of-Order Machine (BOOM) Core.

 Before doing so, I am seeking feedback to calibrate my efforts to industry best practices.